 - Data analysis performed on local computing infrastructure and/or utilisation of the cloud environment.

 The use of high-resolution EO imagery and digital surface models is employed in Booker Tate’s studies to assess the agriculture potential of green field or brown field sites, primarily for the cultivation of sugarcane and associated crops.
 Such techniques are particularly valuable where irrigation is to be used and therefore a highly accurate level of surface contouring is required.
 However, in most cases the assessment of drainage requirements and capacity are also of high importance in estate or lands planning.
 Recent land assessments have been carried out for clients in Mozambique, Nigeria and Indonesia.
-Current clients include the Royal Swaziland Sugar Corporation in Eswatini, IFC with the Government of Ethiopia, Rezatec Ltd in the UK and two on-going projects in Indonesia.
+Current clients include the Royal Eswatini Sugar Corporation, IFC with the Government of Ethiopia, Rezatec Ltd in the UK and two on-going projects in Indonesia.

 Booker Tate is a leading international agricultural production and processing consultancy that supports clients to bring new agricultural